DS202-at-ISU/DS202-final-project-dream-team/README.md

 2](#results-2) also considers the effect of variable ZZZ. … Finally we conclude with a quick summary of our findings and potential follow-up work in section [Conclusions](#conclusions).

-Somewhere at the beginning of your project, include a code chunk that includes all of the R packages you are using throughout.
-In this document, the setup code chunk is called `setup` (see line 8) Also make sure to set defaults for the code chunks - like should they be visible?
-(probably not: echo=FALSE).
-Do you want to automatically include warnings? (probably yes, for creating the Rmd, to make sure that all warnings are accounted for)

 # Quick Data Summary